Together-Java/ModernJava/src/projects/buy_now_pay_later.md

 if it did not exist.

-There are real companies - at the time of writing the biggest one is called [Klarna](https://klarna.com/) - which are more than happy to offer loans to the desperate and short-sighted.
+There are real companies - at the time of writing the biggest one is called [Klarna](https://klarna.com/) - which are more than happy to offer predatory loans to the desperate and short-sighted.
 Their existence makes the world a worse place and they could not exist without the efforts of people who write software.

+The next project will be a real one.

 ## Future Goals

 None.

+[^compound]: Compound interest adds up fast.

 [^christmas]: Watch "It's A Wonderful Life" sometimes.
 Banking is not intrinsically evil.
 Loaning people money so they can buy a home to live in can be a great thing.